Crawl Budget Optimization: Make Every Bot Visit Count

 Crawl budget is the number of pages a search engine bot will crawl on your site within a given time period.
 It is determined by two factors:

 For small sites (under 10,000 pages), crawl budget is rarely an issue.
-But for larger sites, especially those with JavaScript rendering requirements, efficient crawl budget usage is critical.
+But for larger sites, especially those with JavaScript rendering requirements, efficient crawl budget usage is critical—this is exactly where prerendering middleware and similar architectures start to pay off.

 Why JavaScript Sites Waste Crawl Budget